When smoothing out uneven wooden or concrete floors, a self-leveling compound is often used.

 If that’s the case, you will need to further prepare the sub-floor before you can start adding the compound.

-The one exception is the 2-part Latex-based self-levelling compound that does not require any extra preparation.
+The one exception is the 2-part Latex-based self-leveling compound that does not require extra preparation.

 Why Can’t You Apply Self-Levelling Compound to Bitumen Floors?

 Because the Bitumen is non-porous, the self-leveling compound has nothing to grip when applied to the surface.

 A self-leveling compound, like most adhesive products, requires a porous surface to allow for the material to properly grip the flooring.